Why Has Marie Bracquemond’s Name Faded into Obscurity?

 Scorned as a Female Artist

 Marie becomes a student of the highly regarded Ingres.
-However she suffers his scorn and ridicule as a female .
+However, Ingres scorns and ridicules her because she wants to be a female artist .

 “He wished to impose limits.
 He would assign to them [women] only the painting of flowers, of fruits, of still lifes, portraits and genre scenes… I wish to work at painting, not to paint some flowers, but to express those feelings that art inspires in me.”